 Outputs of the preceding meeting

 All output documents of the previous meeting, particularly the meeting report JVET-Y1000, the High Efficiency Video Coding (HEVC) Test Model 16 (HM 16) encoder description update 16 JVET-Y1002, the Errata report items for VVC, VSEI, HEVC, AVC, Video CICP, and CP usage TR JVET-Y1004, the New levels for HEVC (Draft 1) JVET-Y1005, the Common Test Conditions for HM video coding experiments JVET-Y1100, the Algorithm description for Versatile Video Coding and Test Model 16 (VTM 16) JVET-Y2002, the Operation range extensions for VVC (Draft 6) JVET-Y2005, the Additional SEI messages for VSEI (Draft 6) JVET-Y2006, the Reference software for Versatile Video Coding (draft 3) JVET-Y2008, the VTM common test conditions and software reference configurations for SDR video JVET-Y2010, the VTM common test conditions and evaluation procedures for HDR/WCG video JVET-Y2011, the Common Test Conditions and evaluation procedures for enhanced compression tool testing JVET-Y2017, the New level and systems-related supplemental enhancement information for VVC (Draft 1) JVET-Y2019, the Film grain synthesis technology for video applications (Draft 1) JVET-Y2020, the Description of the EE on Neural Network-based Video Coding JVET-Y2023, the Description of the EE on Enhanced Compression beyond VVC capability JVET-Y2024, the Algorithm description of Enhanced Compression Model 4 (ECM 4) JVET-Y2026, and the Conformance testing for VVC operation range extensions (Draft 3) JVET-Y2026, had been completed and were approved.
-It was noted that the WG 5 output version of JVET-YXXXX is still in the phase of editorial finalization before being submitted as FDIS.
-The software implementations of VTM (version 16.0), ECM (versions 4.0 and 4.1) were also approved.
+It was noted that JVET-Y2020 was delivered only shortly before the meeting, and any concerns should be raised after studying it.
+No such concerns were raised later during the meeting.
+It was noted that the WG 5 output document N 98 (AVC 10th edition text) is still in the phase of editorial finalization.
+The software implementations of VTM (version 16.0), ECM (version 4.0) were also approved.

 Only minor editorial issues were found in the meeting report JVET-Y1000 – no need to produce an update was identified (see section 2.12 for details).